Pattern Recognition for Technical Analysis: Smash Bars

-Today's trading pattern is for scalpers or those who want to get into the market, take a quick profit and move on.
+In today’s pattern recognition article the trading pattern is for scalpers.
+A scalper is someone who wants to get into the market, take a quick profit and move on.
 We are looking for quick moves of three to four days for profitable trades and losses of one day in duration.

-Pattern: Smash Bars are based on the dynamics of a single bar.
+Smash bars are based on the dynamics of a single bar.
 The pattern is easily programmed into most charting software packages (eg Amibroker) and can then be backtested (with quality data such as Norgate Premium Data) to test its performance.

 I’ve done extensive work on this methodology and found it has a high strike or success rate, but the average dollar win was not high.
 The average dollar win was also very close to the average dollar loss.
 Be wary of this especially if you’re paying high brokerage rates.